MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-create-guide.md

 ![Power Automate screenshot with required fields for Task table highlighted](media/power-automate-task-creation-fields.PNG "Power Automate screenshot with required fields for Task table highlighted")

+### Adding multiple tasks

+If you add multiple tasks, you need to populate the **Previous Task** field in the form: /msmrw_guidetasks/<*ID for Guide Task*>.
+You can find the ID for a specific guide task through the model-driven app, or you can fetch the ID from a Power Automate flow by storing it in a variable.

 ## Fields required to create the Guide Steps table

 The following fields are required to create the Guide Steps table: